gayebroni/miniature-eureka/README.md

 # Note Taker Starter Code
-(p) The purpose of this project is to build an application which can write, save, and delete notes using an express backend to save and retrieve note data from a JSON file.
+The purpose of this project is to build an application which can write, save, and delete notes using an express backend to save and retrieve note data from a JSON file.
 The project "User Story" is below.

-(p) AS A small business owner
+AS A small business owner

-(p) I WANT to be able to write and save notes
+I WANT to be able to write and save notes

-(p) SO THAT I can organize my thoughts and keep track of tasks I need to complete
+SO THAT I can organize my thoughts and keep track of tasks I need to complete

-### GIVEN a note-taking application
+GIVEN a note-taking application

-### WHEN I open the Note Taker
+WHEN I open the Note Taker
 ### THEN I am presented with a landing page with a link to a notes page
 ### WHEN I click on the link to the notes page
 ### THEN I am presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column